128technology/docs/docs/plugin_ipsec_client.md

 #### Issues Fixed

 - **PLUGIN-47** Created generic IPsec client plugin to provide connectivity to remote IPsec endpoints.
 This version supports a single client with up to two remote endpoints.

+### Release 1.2.0

+### Issues Fixed

+- **PLUGIN-1057** Ensure all critical ipsec-client directories are created during installation of the plugin.
+- **PLUGIN-1053** Added an inactive ipsec-client plugin state to allow seamless migration from zscaler.
+The inactive state is achieved by excluding `ipsec-client` from the configuration.
+- **PLUGIN-1046** Provide ipsec-client auto-upgrade capability while crossing the 128T version `4.3.0` boundary.